Aledangelo/AdvancedComputerProgramming/RemoteCounter/README.md

 # Remote Counter
-Application based on the Proxy Skeleton architecture.
+Application based on the Proxy Skeleton pattern implemented by inheritance.
+The communication is based on UDP.
-Communication is implemented via UDP.